willcannotpaythebills/protocol3/README.md

 8. Place this .jar in your plugins directory on your server.
 9. Kill yourself for using IntelliJ like a brainlet

+### Testing (No IDE)
+1. open a command prompt in protocol3
+2. start the command `mvnw.cmd package` (or `./mvnw package` on linux)
+3. An .jar file will be produced in /target called `p3-3-shaded.jar`
+4. Place this .jar in your plugins directory on your server.

 ### Contributing
 Please comment any lines that may be unclear to someone who is less experienced with programming, and follow standard Java convention.
 If you are on Eclipse, please DISABLE auto-formatting on save.
 It is disabled by default; if you manually enabled it, disable it.